Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Quasi-modular forms and Ramanujan identities

 \subsection{Relations among modular forms induced by isogenies}

 In this work, when we talk about modularity, we shall switch to the variable $\tau$ or $Q$ with the $j$-invariant for an elliptic curve given by $j(Q)={1/ Q}+744+\cdots$.
-The previously defined parameter $q=e^t$ in orbifold GW theory is related to the parameter $Q=\exp 2\pi i\tau$ by $q=Q^{1\over r}$, see \cite{Milanov:2011}.
-To express the correlation functions which are $q$-series in terms of $Q$, we need to apply the transformation $ \tau\mapsto t/2\pi i=\tau/r$ which is called the \emph{$r$-isogeny}.
+The previously defined parameter $q=e^t$ in orbifold GW theory is related to the parameter $Q=\exp (2\pi i\tau)$ by $q=Q^{1\over r}$, see \cite{Milanov:2011}.
+To express the correlation functions which are $q$-series in terms of $Q$, we need to apply the transformation $ \tau\mapsto t/(2\pi i)=\tau/r$ which is called the \emph{$r$-isogeny}.

-In this section, we also summarize the action of the $r$-isogeny on the quasi-modular forms for the cases with $(N,r)=(4,2), (3,3), (2,4)$.
+In this section, we summarize the action of the $r$-isogeny on the quasi-modular forms for the cases with $(N,r)=(4,2), (3,3), (2,4)$.
 These results will be needed later in Section \ref{sectionequivalence}.
-The $r=6$ case is exceptional and we will deal with it separately.
+The $r=6$ case is exceptional and we will deal with it separately later in Section \ref{sectionr=6}.

 \paragraph{$(N,r)=(4,2)$.}

 We have the following quadratic identities:

 This implies that